coryarcangel/coryarcangel.com/_things-i-made/2012-092-photoshop-cs.md

 medium: Chromogenic print
 dims: 60 x 60
 pitch: A ​"Double Click" photoshop.
 Part of my new series.
 LOL. :)
-ps: "<p>​Decided to up the amount of clicks it takes to make my Photoshop paintings / photos / whatever they r. :)"
+ps: "​Decided to up the amount of clicks it takes to make my Photoshop paintings / photos / whatever they r. :)"
 live_url:
 related:
 youtube: